SioKCronin/website/content/ai_notes/math_probability_and_stats/belief_propogation.md

 The recipient sends as message the constant function equal to 1, the message is the product of all the messages from the neighboring factor nodes.

+### Low Density Parity Check codes

+Here is an example of belief propogation in action.